spring-projects/spring-data-cassandra/README.md

 This is another Spring template class to help you with all of your keyspace and table administration tasks.

-#### Cassandra Data Template
+#### Cassandra Template

-This template extends ``CassandraTemplate`` to provide even more interaction with Cassandra using annotated POJOs.
+This template extends ``CqlTemplate`` to provide even more interaction with Cassandra using annotated POJOs.
-The Spring Data Cassandra Repository implementation is a client of ``CassandraDataTemplate``.
+The Spring Data Cassandra Repository implementation is a client of ``CassandraTemplate``.
 This _data_ template gives the developer the capability of working with annotated POJOs and the template pattern without the requirement of the Spring Data ``Repository`` interface.

 #### Cassandra Repository